-10 Removal numbers are subject to change based on the actual population at the time of the gather as well as capture effectiveness.
+&lt;sup>8 Gather and removal numbers are subject to change based on the actual population at the time of the gather as well as capture effectiveness.
 Release numbers would be determined based on the proportion of the population that could be gathered as well as location.
+The estimated gather numbers are based on 85% gather efficiency.

-crop, and off range-corral space availability, that it may not be possible to attain low AML during a single initial gather (i.e. not enough horses are successfully captured and removed to reach low AML).
-If low AML is not achieved with the first gather the BLM Mount Lewis Field Office would return to the Complex to remove the remaining excess horses above low AML in once or more (if necessary) follow up gathers.
+It is expected due to gather efficiencies, under-estimates of the actual wild horse population, annual foal crop, and off range-corral space availability, that it may not be possible to attain low AML during a single initial gather (i.e. not enough horses are successfully captured and removed to reach low AML).
+If low AML is not achieved with the initial gather the MLFO would return to the Complex to remove additional excess horses above low AML in once or more (if necessary) follow up gathers, as well as to remove wild horses remaining outside of HMA boundaries.
 Gather efficiencies are typically no greater than 85% (and may be as low as 65-75%) which is what was utilized to develop the 'estimated un-gathered' values in the table above.
 This would result in horses still remaining in areas outside of HMA boundaries.
-The BLM would return to the Complex continue to remove table are based on the direct count obtained during the 2022 helicopter survey and do not reflect the adjustment based on analysis by USGS which is ongoing.
+Additionally, the numbers in the above table are based on the direct count obtained during the 2022 helicopter survey and do not reflect the adjustment based on analysis by USGS which is ongoing.
 For these reasons, the actual number of horses within the Complex are likely higher than reflected in the tables by an estimated 10-20%.